Broadcasting / BBC and national TV

 BBC and national TV

-The following rates for BBC News Online form part of a House Agreement with the BBC, valid until 31 July 2008.
+The following rates for BBC News Online form part of a House Agreement with the BBC, which was due to run until 31 July 2020 but is extended due to covid-19.

 Find a freelance